Alluseri/Riza/README.md

 * LuaPack does not and will most likely never support the `!` and `X` options.
 * LuaPack does not support `j`, `J`, `n` and `z` options **yet**.
 * LuaPack allows you to use byte counts higher than 16 in `i/I/s/c[n]` options, unlike Lua.
-* The Stream overload of LuaPack.Unpack will NOT fail if the stream ends prematurely.
+* All overloads of LuaPack.Unpack will NOT fail if the data feed ends prematurely.

 ## Usage
 Use LuaPack.Pack & LuaPack.PackBytes just like you would use string.pack in Lua.
 For this piece of code: